camunda/camunda-docs-manual/content/installation/full/jboss/pre-packaged.md

 # Installation Procedure

-1. Download the pre-packaged distribution for JBoss AS 7 from http://camunda.org/release/camunda-bpm/jboss/ or Wildfly 8/10 from http://camunda.org/release/camunda-bpm/wildfly/.
+1. Download the pre-packaged distribution for JBoss AS 7 from http://camunda.org/release/camunda-bpm/jboss/ or Wildfly 8 from http://camunda.org/release/camunda-bpm/wildfly8/ or Wildfly 10 from http://camunda.org/release/camunda-bpm/wildfly10/.
 2. Unpack the distro to a directory.
 3. Adjust the datasource according to your needs (see [Manual Installation]({{<relref "installation/full/jboss/manual.md" >}})).
 4. Startup the server by running `camunda-welcome.bat` or by using the `$JBOSS_HOME/bin/standalone.{bat/sh}` script.